Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification

 \subsection{Potential of LLM-Generated Data: Model-Based Information Measurement}

-We employ information-theoretic metrics to evaluate the uncertainty within the conditional distributions of the real-world data and LLM-generated data.
-A higher \textbf{conditional entropy} indicates more significant uncertainty given an input $\mathbf{x}$, suggesting various outcomes.
-We estimate this by fine-tuning a BERT model \citep{bert} on both datasets separately.
+We employ information-theoretic metrics to evaluate the uncertainty within the conditional distributions of real-world data and LLM-generated data.
+A higher \textbf{conditional entropy} indicates a more significant uncertainty given an input $\mathbf{x}$, suggesting various outcomes.
+We estimate this by separately fine-tuning a BERT model \citep{bert} on both datasets.
 Higher conditional entropy is often associated with greater diversity within the dataset, reflecting a broader range of information that the model must learn to predict accurately.
-The \textbf{conditional KL divergence}\footnote{it is also called conditional divergence or conditional relative entropy} quantifies the difference between two conditional distributions, $P(y|\mathbf{x})$ and $Q(y|\mathbf{x})$, showing how well a model trained on one dataset describes another.
+The \textbf{conditional KL divergence}\footnote{It is also called conditional divergence or conditional relative entropy.} quantifies the difference between two conditional distributions, $P(y|\mathbf{x})$ and $Q(y|\mathbf{x})$, showing how well a model trained on one dataset describes another.

-We show these metrics for a Financial benchmark scenario.
-The real-world dataset $D_P$ exhibits significantly lower \textbf{conditional entropy} ($\mathbb{H}(P) = 0.0365$) compared with the LLM-generated dataset $Q$ ($\mathbb{H}(Q) = 0.2299$), indicating that $D_Q$ is more \textit{diverse}.
+We show these metrics for a financial benchmark scenario.
+The real-world dataset $D_P$ exhibits significantly lower \textbf{conditional entropy} ($\mathbb{H}_P(y|\mathbf{x}) = 0.0365$) compared with the LLM-generated dataset $Q$ ($\mathbb{H}_Q(y|\mathbf{x}) = 0.2299$), indicating that $D_Q$ is more \textit{diverse}.
 Furthermore, the \textbf{conditional KL divergence} from $P$ to $Q$ ($\KL(Q||P) = 1.8781$) is much greater than it from $Q$ to $P$ ($\KL(P||Q) = 0.444$), suggesting that models trained on real-world data struggle to capture the complexity of the synthetic dataset.
 Those models trained on the synthetic dataset are relatively efficient, requiring fewer additional nits on average to encode samples from the real-world distribution \( P \).
-This difference, along with the results from Sec.~\ref{sec:empirical_ce_loss_with_llm_generated_data} highlights that, although the synthetic dataset contains some points that are less representative of the real-world distribution, it still includes a substantial proportion of \textit{relevant data points.} This analysis indicates potential for improving modeling techniques to utilize the rich, informative content of LLM-generated data.
+This difference, along with the results from Sec.~\ref{sec:empirical_ce_loss_with_llm_generated_data} highlights that, although the synthetic dataset contains some points that are less representative of the real-world distribution, it still includes a substantial proportion of \textit{relevant data points.} This analysis indicates the potential to improve modeling techniques to utilize LLM-generated data's rich, informative content.